ByronGXWong97/Digit-Recognition-with-CNN/README.md

 5) Generate predictions on test set

 # Results
 The classification accuracy on the test set exceeds 99%.
 This placed me in the top 35% of all competition participants.
-As seen from the confusion matrix below, most images are classifier correctly.
+As seen from the confusion matrix below, most images are classifier correctly.<br>
 <img src="confusion_matrix.png"/>

 # Applications and Future Work